 Prep the vegetables

-- Finely chop, press, or grate enough garlic to measure 1 teaspoon.
+- Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].

-Prep the last ingredients; finish the dish
+Prep the remaining ingredients; finish the dish

 - Coarsely chop the artichoke hearts and olives, checking for any pits.